-- 114. Except for incidental dredging discharges, all seabed material dredged during the capital dredging programme must be: - (a) Placed in the reclamation associated with the Expansion Project; or - (b) Deposited on land at Marsden Point presently owned by the consent holder or Marsden Maritime Holdings Ltd; or - (c) Deposited in any other authorised location. - 115.
-The consent holder must notify the Council within ten (10) working days following the date of the completion of capital dredging works associated with these consents. - 116.
+- (b) Deposited on land at Marsden Point presently owned by the consent holder or Marsden Maritime Holdings Ltd; or - (c) Deposited in any other authorised location. - 116.
+The consent holder must notify the Council within ten (10) working days following the date of the completion of capital dredging works associated with these consents. - 117.
 As soon as practicable following completion of the capital dredging, the consent holder must provide a bathymetric plan defining the location and depth of the dredging area and batters within the CMA to the entities listed below.
 The plan must include GPS co-ordinate data (using Transverse Mercator 2000 or an equivalent system).

 Hydrographic Surveyor Maritime New Zealand

-Toitū Te Whenua Land Information New Zealand PO Box 25620 PO Box 5501 Wellington 6140
+Toitū Te Whenua Land Information New Zealand PO Box 25620

+PO Box 5501 Wellington 6140

 Wellington 6145

 Northland Regional Council Channel Infrastructure

 Private Bag 9021 Private Bag 9024

 Whangarei Mail Centre Whangarei 0148

 Whangarei 0148

-$Timing\ of\ capital\ dredging\ with\ respect\ to\ capital\ dredging\ authorised\ by\ AUT.037197.01-13$ in each case only where the capital dredging event undertaken pursuant to consents AUT.037197.01-13 is within Harbour Area A (inner), as described in those consents.
+Timing of capital dredging with respect to capital dredging authorised by AUT.037197.01-13 in each case only where the capital dredging event undertaken pursuant to consents AUT.037197.01-13 is within Harbour Area A (inner), as described in those consents.

-- 117. Capital dredging under these consents must not commence: - (a) during capital dredging authorised under consents AUT.037197.01-13; or - (b) within a 6 month period following the completion of a capital dredging event authorised under consents AUT.037197.01-13 -
+- 118. Capital dredging under these consents must not commence: - (a) during capital dredging authorised under consents AUT.037197.01-13; or - (b) within a 6 month period following the completion of a capital dredging event authorised under consents AUT.037197.01-13 -

-Advice note: Channel Infrastructure holds resource consents AUT.037197.01-13 for the deepening and realignment of the Whangārei Harbour shipping channel and associated works.
+Advice note: --Channel Infrastructure holds resource consents AUT.037197.01-13 for the deepening and realignment of the Whangārei Harbour shipping channel and associated works.
 Condition 78 of those resource consents requires the consent holder to notify the Council, and other parties, of each dredging event at least two (2) weeks before commencing dredging.
 Condition 79 also requires the consent holder to publicly advertise the location and timing of dredging in the Northern Advocate at least one (1) week, but not more than two (2) weeks, in advance of commencing dredging operations on each occasion.

-Advice note: Condition 117 is for the purpose of managing potential cumulative marine ecological effects associated with capital dredging under these resource consents and consents AUT.037197.01-13 held by Channel Infrastructure.
+Advice note: Condition 117118 is for the purpose of managing potential cumulative marine ecological effects associated with capital dredging under these resource consents and consents AUT.037197.01-13 held by Channel Infrastructure.